cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 ## Report creation

-{{fig-RatedLimitedReport-extension}} shows an overview of the DAP report structure.
-This extension (RatedLimitedReport) is added to the upload extensions section of each Aggregator's input share in the upload report, as defined in {{!DAP, Section 4.3.3}}.
+{{fig-reportauth-extension}} shows an overview of the DAP report structure.
+This extension (ReportAuth) is added to the upload extensions section of each Aggregator's input share in the upload report, as defined in {{!DAP, Section 4.3.3}}.

 ~~~
 +----------------------------------------------------------+